ianforrest/portfolio/src/pages/blog/2021-03-13-shopify-adding-product-data-like-product-brand-to-seo-page-titles.md

 {%- endcapture -%}
 ```

 3. For themes like Debut and Brooklyn, you'll open up the theme.liquid file in the layout folder.
-Hone in on the capture seo_title portion of the theme file and add {{ product.vendor }} to the front of {{ page_title }}.
+Hone in on the capture seo_title portion of the theme file and add product.vendor to the front of the page title.
+(Line 5 below):

 ```ruby
 {%- capture seo_title -%}